ampproject/amphtml/spec/amp-html-templates.md

 ## Templates

-Here's a list of available extended templates:
+Here's a list of available templates:

 | Template  | Description |
 | --------- | ----------- |